MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.SystemProcessorPrefetchWAdd

-This event sends data indicating whether the system supports the PrefetchW CPU requirement, to help keep Windows up to date.
+This event sends data indicating whether the system supports the PrefetchW CPU requirement, to help keep Windows up-to-date.

 The following fields are available:

-- **objectInstanceId**  Will always be PrefetchW.
+- **objectInstanceId**  This will always be PrefetchW.
-- **AppraiserVersion**  The version of the appraiser binary generating the events.
-Example: 10014361
+- **AppraiserVersion**  The version of the Appraiser file that is generating the events.
-- **Blocking**  Indicates if upgrade is blocked due to this CPU check.
-Example: FALSE
+- **Blocking**  Is the upgrade blocked due to the processor?
-- **PrefetchWSupport**  Indicates if the CPU supports PrefetchW.
-Example: TRUE
+- **PrefetchWSupport**  Does the processor support PrefetchW?

 ### Microsoft.Windows.Appraiser.General.SystemProcessorPrefetchWRemove

-This event indicates that the SystemProcessorPrefetchW object represented by the objectInstanceId is no longer present.
-No object attributes are transmitted other than the objectInstanceId.
+This event indicates that the SystemProcessorPrefetchW object is no longer present.

 The following fields are available:

 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.